particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 Beware: If you have two integrations, one in the owner account and one in the product, both can fire if they have the same event trigger!

-To copy or move a device owner integration into a product, you can use the [integration copy tool](/tools/cloud-tools/integration-copy/).
+To copy or move a device owner integration into a product, see [Product vs. sandbox integrations](/integrations/webhooks/#product-vs-sandbox-integrations).

 ### Server-Sent Events (SSE)